Differentiable solver for time-dependent deformation problems with contact: Results

 \subsection{Initial Conditions}

 Our formulation supports the optimization of objectives depending on the initial conditions.
-We show two examples, the first involving an object sliding on a ramp with a complex geometry, and the second simulating a game of pool, using bunnies instead of spheres.
+We show three examples: the first involves an object sliding on a ramp with a complex geometry, the second simulates a game of pool, using bunnies instead of spheres, and the third demonstrates complex contact between tentacles.

 \paragraph{Transient: Puzzle Piece} We synthesise a trajectory using a forward simulation, and we then perturb the initial conditions and try to reconstruct them minimizing \eqref{eq:obj:targetdeformation}, with an additional integration over time (Figure \ref{fig:bouncing-puzzle}).
 The puzzle piece uses a Neo-Hookean material.